zeineb111/Linguistic-cues-for-Textual-classification/index.md

      <img src="polarity.png" >
 </p>

-There are more positive and negative news (considering overall sentiment of the news, the polarity!) among the Fake news then among the True news.
+There are more positive and negative news (considering the overall sentiment of a news, the polarity!) among the Fake news then among the True news.
 The fourth plot confirms that the Fake news are more sentimental than the True news that tend to be more neutral.

 **Interpretation**
-As mentioned above, Real news come from crawler went through Reuters’ website, thus as expected from this type of news aims for high level journalism which implies passing on news in the most authentic thus neutral way.
+As mentioned above, Real news come from a crawler that went through Reuters’ website, thus as expected this type of news aims for high level journalism which implies passing on news in the most authentic thus neutral way.
 This can be seen in the lack of sentiments and higher neutrality in Real news compared to the Fake ones as we saw in the plots.
-On the other hand Fake news articles were collected from unreliable websites or personal tweets thus they are more likely to be opinionated or more likely to have a populist tone of voice which is usually discouraged in news articles that should be factual and neutral.
+On the other hand Fake news articles were collected from unreliable websites or personal tweets thus they are more likely to be opinionated or to have a populist tone of voice which is usually discouraged in news articles that should be factual and neutral.
 The problem of populist articles is that readers can often get distracted by the emotion of the article and skip the verification.

 ### Politeness